STMARobotics/Onshape-to-WinCNC/README.md

 # Onshape-to-WinCNC
-A simple python script to convert Onshape CAM Studio .nc files to be compatible with ShopSabre WinCNC
+A simple python script to convert Onshape CAM Studio .nc files to be compatible with ShopSabre WinCNC.
+Brought to you by FRC 7028 Binary Battlion.
 ---
 WARNING: Use at your own risk.
 Always simulate before executing toolpaths.